Refuge Bay & America Bay: Calm Hawkesbury favourites

 Two bays that invite you to slow down

-Tucked into the sheltered reaches of the Hawkesbury River, Refuge Bay and America Bay are long-time favourites for boaters looking for calm water, natural surrounds and an easy sense of escape.
-Both bays are known for their protection from wind and wash, making them popular for swimming, relaxed afternoons on the water, and peaceful overnight stays.
-While close to each other geographically, each has its own distinct feel.
+Tucked into the sheltered reaches of the Hawkesbury system, Refuge Bay and America Bay are long-time favourites for boaters looking for calm water, natural surroundings and an easy sense of escape.

 Refuge Bay: sheltered, spacious and serene